 We’ll take him, she said.

-Redstrom had spent a month in the hospital when he got a FaceTime call from a doctor he had never met.
+Redstrom had been in the hospital for a month when he got a FaceTime call from a physician he’d never met.
 It was Dr. Hannah Mannem, a member of UVA’s lung transplant team, and she was offering him a chance to live.
 But she had one question.

 Before Mannem offers a patient new lungs, she warns them about the long rehab and the handfuls of pills they will swallow every day for the rest of their lives.
 Are they willing to live that kind of life?
 Transplanted organs are given only to people who promise to take care of them, and there aren’t enough.
 Every day, 17 people on the transplant list die having never received their organ, Mannem said.